 Figure 4.
-Conceptual Order of Processing within AOS Stack.
+Functional interface within AOS protocol

 Insert zone is not authenticated as well because this field is physically inserted on the fly when the frame is shifted to the modulator to preserve synchronicity of data transmitted in the insert zone.
 It is therefore impractical to authenticate this field.
 The application behind the Insert Zone service will have to incorporate its specific security, if required.